-\paragraph{Coreference (en): Gender} The coreference task (Figure \ref{subfig:coref}) doesn't display a clear correlation in all cases, and yet it has the clearest relationship of all three tasks, with a significant moderate positive correlation for both Precision and Recall for word2vec.
+\paragraph{Coreference (en): Gender} The coreference task (Figure \ref{fig:all_results}, rows 1-3) doesn't display a clear correlation in all cases, and yet it has the clearest relationship of all three tasks, with a significant moderate positive correlation for both Predictive Parity (precision) and Equality of Opportunity (recall) for word2vec (columns 3 \& 4).
 The overall trends are muddied by the data for fastText, which does not have a significant correlation under any conditions.
-Both that coreference would display the strongest trends, and that fastText would display the weakest, are as expected.
-The Winobias coreference task is as directly matched to the WEAT tests themselves as it is possible to be - since both use common career words to measure bias.
-So the relationship between the two metrics should be clearest here, where moving female terms closer to certain career terms should most directly help a system resolve anti-stereotypical coreference chains.
-And it is.
-We additionally expected fastText to behave less predictably because of its use of subwords.
-When subwords are used, word representations are more broadly interconnected.
-For example, the representation of the word \textit{childish} is by design also made up of the representations for \textit{child} and \textit{ish}, but also all bigrams and trigrams it contains (\textit{c}, \textit{ch}, \textit{chi}, etc).
-Is it difficult to predict how changing the composition of a training corpus will affect all words that contain \textit{ch} in them. or this reason, fastText may be initially more resistant to encoding biases than word2vec, as was found in \newcite{Lauscher2019AreWC}, but may also be more complicated to debias.
+Both are expected: that coreference would display the strongest trends, and that fastText would display more unpredictable or weaker trends.
+The Winobias coreference task is as directly matched to the WEAT tests as it is possible to be - since both use common career words to measure bias.
+So the relationship between the two metrics is clearest here: moving female terms closer to certain career terms most directly helps a system resolve anti-stereotypical coreference chains.
+However, we still only see a correlation in wod2vec, not fastText. fastText may behave less predictably because of its use of subwords; when subwords are used, word representations are more interconnected.\footnote{For example, the representation of the word \textit{childish} is by design also made up of the representations for \textit{child} and \textit{ish}, but also all unigrams, bigrams, and trigrams it contains (\textit{c}, \textit{ch}, \textit{chi}, etc).} We can debias with regard to a specific word, but that word's embedding will still be influenced by all other words that share its character ngrams.
+It is difficult to predict how changing the composition of a training corpus will affect all words that contain a certain ngram (e.g. \textit{ch}) in them.
+For this reason, fastText may be initially more resistant to encoding biases than word2vec, as was found in \newcite{Lauscher2019AreWC}, but may also be more complex to debias.
 This has implications for extending this work to contextual models, which always use some form of subword unit.